Raykazi/OT/README.md

 ### 10/4 **RIP**
 - **[REDACTED]** Gave away his valued code for a shiny ingame vehicle.
 The project is currently on hold until new developments on a possible workaround surface.

+### 10/17 ***RIP 4 REAL***
+Its been two weeks without any word of the project coming back online.
+At this point it is safe to declassify the name of the idiot who cause the termination of the project.
+Fed0t